The History & Legends Of Faithlegg

 Adelaide (1834-1907) was the youngest daughter of Nicholas & Margaret Power.
-The mayor of Waterford John A Blake courted her, but her father thought the marriage was unsuitable and forbade it.
-After her father’s death, Mr Blake sought her hand again and her brother granted his permission to Adelaide who was then aged 40.
-When Blake died 13years later, Adelaide commemorated him with a stained-glass window in Faithlegg Church.
+The mayor of Waterford, John A Blake, courted her, but her father thought the marriage was unsuitable and forbade it.
+After her father’s death, Mr Blake sought her hand again and her brother granted his permission to Adelaide who was then aged forty.
+When Blake died 13 years later, Adelaide commemorated him with a stained-glass window in Faithlegg Church.
 She is remembered with fondness by the Citizens of Cheekpoint for whom she built a reading room.

 The Cornelius Bolton Room